1) What is the purchase procedure?

 23) What entertainment does the yacht have?

-The vessel will have its own house band when in Miami, but may also feature
+The vessel will have its own house band when in St Pete, but may also feature

 local music from entertainers in each port.
 A dinner piano player is available.